Frequently Asked Questions

 • Yes, just as at other public schools.

 • In October 2023, the PCSB was selected for funding under The Expanding Opportunity Through Quality Charter Schools Program.
 The PCSB plans to administer eight subgrants over the course of the grant period—five to newly created charter schools and three to expanding charter schools already serving West Virginians.
-More information about how eligible applicants may apply for subgrants will be forthcoming.
+More information about applying for subgrants is available here.

 • Pursuant to the PCSB’s requirements under the West Virginia Freedom of Information (“FOIA”) Act under W. Va.
 Code 29B-1-1, et seq., the Executive Director is the custodian of the Board’s public records.
 The PCSB authorizes its Executive Director to receive formal FOIA requests, review and investigate the same, gather the responsive documents, discuss any potential privileges or exemptions with legal counsel, and produce non-privileged, non-exempt, and responsive documents to the requestor in a timely manner.